-Occassionally we’re asked what is the best thing that Jacksonville area homeowner's can do to maintain their air conditioning and heating system between their scheduled PLUS Maintenance Tune-ups?
+Occassionally we’re asked what is the best thing that Jacksonville area homeowner's can do to maintain their air conditioning and heating system between their scheduled tune-ups?
 Our advice is simple; remember to change the heating and air conditioning air filter.
 Replacing furnace and return air filters is critical to the ideal operation of your HVAC system, as well as your home's air quality.
 Studies show that indoor air pollution is one of the top five environmental health risks?
 We know it's the last thing on your mind, but this is really important stuff.
 Changing the air filters is not difficult for most Jacksonville homeowners, but there are often two hurdles to actually completing this job:

 - Determining just how often to change your furnace or air conditioner filter.